alexpetros/unplannedobsolescence.com/content/blog/why-fight-for-a-word/index.md

 I firmly believe its possibly to build that with architectures that are just as sturdy as plain old Web 1.0 sites are.
 Doing so just requires improving on HTML, and improving on REST.

-What does REST have to say about the importance of HTTP methods like "put" and "post"?
+For instance, REST has [very little to say](https://alexanderpetros.com/triptych/form-http-methods#ref-27) about the purpose of HTTP methods like "put" and "post."
-Not much, it turns out, and what little Fielding wrote about them is [often contradictory](https://alexanderpetros.com/triptych/form-http-methods#ref-27).
-But I think HTTP methods are <em>very</em> important to scaling the grammar of interactivity, because [adding additional HTTP methods lets you describe additional actions on the same resource](https://alexanderpetros.com/triptych/form-http-methods#application-server-permissions).
+But I think HTTP methods are <em>highly</em> important to scaling the grammar of interactivity, because [adding additional HTTP methods lets you describe additional actions on the same resource](https://alexanderpetros.com/triptych/form-http-methods#application-server-permissions).
 That makes it possible to build more complex applications with simple URL schemas, adding to the self-descriptive power of the hypertext while preserving REST's core constraints.